• About

 Variations

-• Add chilli pepper flakes to make it a spicy dip.
+• Add chili pepper flakes to make it a spicy dip.

-• For crunchiness, top-up hummus with roasted nuts or seeds like hemp, sunflower, flax, and pumpkin.
+• Top up hummus with roasted nuts or seeds like, hemp, sunflower, flax, and pumpkin for extra crunchiness.

 • You can also use cooked quinoa and lentils instead of protein powder for an added source of protein.